-Sellers may submit items to be sold via the Drexel Surplus Sales SharePoint Site (sign-in required).
+Sellers may submit items to be sold via this Qualtrics survey.
 Requests are processed in the order received; sellers will be contacted by email and/or an Outlook meeting request (if available) to meet with buyers.
 The Fund code provided on this form is used by Surplus to deposit money into your account.
 There is no charge for using Drexel Surplus Property.
 Minimal costs, detailed below, are deducted before money is deposited into your account.
 Your department will never be charged for free services provided by Drexel Surplus.

 Preparation: Items must be able to be moved.
 If larger than door openings, your department must dismantle or pay for dismantling before a Surplus Request is submitted.
 If hardwired to electrical or plumbing, your department must disconnect or pay for disconnection before a Surplus Request is submitted.